 Keep Editing Lists To a Minimum

 From time to time, issues may arise where sections need to be removed from your podcast.
-For example, a name mispronunciation, boring question, inaccuracy, etc.
+For example, a name mispronunciation, redacted question, inaccuracy, etc.

 If you catch these during recording, you can simply stop, snap your fingers in the mic (to create a visual cue for your editor) and say verbally to the editor “please cut that part and I will redo it now.”
 When doing this, be sure to gain composure first and start the line again in a way that will be easily blended into the earlier part of the episode.